xcatliu/pagic/pagic.org/docs/config.md

 ### `gitalk`

-- Type: complexity, please see below
+- Type: complex, please see below
 - Supported themes: `docs`, `blog`
 - Dependent plugins: `gitalk`

-[Gitalk](https://github.com/gitalk/gitalk) can add comments to the page, examples are as follows:
+[Gitalk](https://github.com/gitalk/gitalk) can add comments to the page, an example is as follows:

 ```ts
 export default {